jalalirs/arielml/README.md

 pip install -r requirements.txt
 ```

-*Note: For GPU support, you must have the NVIDIA CUDA Toolkit installed and then install the appropriate version of `cupy`.
-For the Gaussian Process model, you may need to install additional libraries like `george` or `celerite`.*
+*Note: For GPU support, you must have the NVIDIA CUDA Toolkit installed, then install the appropriate versions of `cupy`, `torch`, and `gpytorch` that are compatible with your CUDA version.*

 **4. Download the Data:**
 Download the competition data and place it inside the `dataset/` directory.
 The structure should look like: